luminietos/REST-API-UI/README.md

 [This site]() is a movie database.
 It utilizes the [Atlas MongoDB database "sample_mflix"](https://www.mongodb.com/).

 At the top of the website (below the heading) is a search field.
+Below the search field, there are three buttons, and thus three different things you can do with a user input that matches an existing movie in the database.

-If the user enters the name or ID of a movie that's in the database, it -- and only it -- will be displayed in the table.
+The first button is the submit button.
+If the user enters the name or ID of a movie that's in the database, it —— and only it —— will be displayed in the table.
 If it's not found, nothing will show up.

 <img width="334" alt="mflix movies, mobile size, submit button" src="https://github.com/luminietos/REST-API-UI/assets/77718358/96a33ca2-69b6-4873-ba76-d522764d2d3c">

 (screen size: mobile view)

-By clicking on the "Search all" button, the user will see an array of no more than ten movies in a table.
+By clicking on the second button titled "Search all", the user will see an array of no more than ten movies from the database in a table.
 This table, at first glance, displays the movie's title, publishing year, director/s, IMDB rating, as well as an image of its poster.

 <img width="960" alt="mflix movies, normal size, search all button" src="https://github.com/luminietos/REST-API-UI/assets/77718358/bbe9618e-d5ce-4bdf-b64b-13582f2d78f4">